FormulaMonks/fe-exercise/README.md

 ### New interactive features

-- [ ] Add a feature to save a questionairre and continue it later.
+- [ ] Add a feature to save a questionnaire and continue it later.
 - [ ] Add more question types: a multiple choice, a rating slider.
 - [ ] Add a view for feedback you have received.
 - [ ] Add a feedback period selector.